Transparency research collaboration fossil industry

 What do we mean by fossil industry

 The use of products made from fossil resources is woven throughout our society.
 From the clothes we wear to the buildings we work in, they often incorporate products that originated in fossil fuels.
-Therefore, to determine whether a research project involves collaboration with the fossil industry, the following delineation was used: "Companies that produce oil or other fossil fuels themselves, or chemical companies with a strong affinity for production of fossil fuels."
+Therefore, to determine whether a research project involves collaboration with the fossil industry, the following delineation was used: “Companies with so-called upstream activities: the exploration and extraction of oil and gas.”
 Collaborations with general chemical and energy companies are not included in this overview.

 Only current, ongoing projects are included in this overview.
 An exception is equipment donations (or money for purchase); those dates relate to the past five years.
-The overview was prepared in May 2023 and is a snapshot, which will be updated approximately twice per calendar year.
-Six of these projects will be completed by the end of 2023.
+The overview was prepared with reference date 1 February 2024 and is a snapshot, which will be updated approximately twice per calendar year.

 For all collaborations, the funding can be distinguished in: